Injury to a Child, Elderly Individual, or Disabled Individual: Texas Penal Code §22.04

 What do the state attorneys have to prove?

-In order to prove Injury to a Child, the state attorneys will have to prove that your act or failure to act caused serious injury to a child.
+In order to prove Injury to a Child, the state attorneys will have to prove that your act or omission caused bodily injury, serious bodily injury, or serious mental deficiency, impairment, or injury.
 Next, the attorneys will have to prove that you had one of the mental states listed in the statute: intentionally, knowingly, recklessly, or with criminal negligence.
-If the state attorneys want to charge you for failing to act, they will need to prove that you had a legal or statutory duty to act or that you had assumed care, custody or control of the child.
+If the state attorneys want to charge you for failing to act, they will need to prove that you had a legal or statutory duty to act or that you had assumed care, custody or control of the person.

-What is the statute of limitation for Injury to a Child in Texas?
+What is the statute of limitations for Injury to a Child in Texas?

 The limitations period of the Injury to a Child law is ten years from the 18th birthday of the victim of the offense.[10]